coderefinery/git-collaborative/content/concepts.md

 ## Should we clone or fork?

-Should we all work on forks or should we all work inside one repository?
+Should we all work inside one repository and clone?
+Or should we all work on forks?

 - For most small or medium-sized research projects you probably want to **work by cloning a repository** that all research group has write access to (we will